thoughtstem/meta-engine/README.md

-# game-engine
+# meta-engine

-This is a engine for producing games, interactive animations, lots!
+This is a engine for producing games, interactive animations, games that have games, animations that contain animations, and much more!